pablo-clueless/pablo-clueless/README.md

 </p>

 ### /about.
-I am a full stack developer with love for coding.
-The endless possibilities of the web fuels my passion.
-I constantly endeavor to get better and surpass my threshold to deliver outstanding results.
+Samson Okunola is a developer with over 3 years experience in design and development.
+He was born and raised in Lagos, Nigeria.
+He loves sleek designs, motion and 3D.
+The endless possibilities of the web fuels his passion.
+He constantly endeavor to get better and surpass his threshold and deliver outstanding results..
 I am currently crunching numbers as a frontend engineer at [Zummit Africa](https://github.com/Zummit-Africa-Inc).

+As a developer, Samson's expertise includes React, Next.js, Vue, Javascript, Typescript, Expressjs and a wide range of related frameworks and libraries.
+He has experience with Three.js and WebGL, Python, along with CSS and Sass.
+Everything a web based project might need.

-When I'm not coding, I am coding :smile:.
-I like to learn more in my spare time and to the things I love.
-I contribute to open source at [communitypro](https://github.com/CommunityPro).
-I relax by playing video games, watching anime and reading books.
+He is an irregular writer on [hashnode](https://clueless-developer.hashnode.dev/), contributes to open source at [communitypro](https://github.com/CommunityPro) and play pen on [codepen](https://codepen.io/pablo-clueless).
+He loves playing video games, watching anime and reading books.
 You can find me on [twitter](https://twitter.com/pablo_clueless) and [linkedIn](https://www.linkedin.com/in/samson-okunola/).

-### /porfolio
-You can find most of my works in my [repo](https://github.com/pablo-clueless?tab=repositories) and some pens you can look at on [codepen](https://codepen.io/pablo-clueless)

-### /learn
+### /library
-I occassionally write on [hashnode](https://clueless-developer.hashnode.dev/) and I have a ton of books I've read (partly and in full) on programming at [here](https://drive.google.com/drive/folders/1UlC3B2LKOA8TEpdAyPTDgKxMZFKcM8I0?usp=drive_link) and personal development [here](https://drive.google.com/drive/folders/15wu0eCxex0mcQ5B5HRjOVK13_VFYBsvK?usp=drive_link).
+I have a ton of books I've read (partly and in full) on programming at [here](https://drive.google.com/drive/folders/1UlC3B2LKOA8TEpdAyPTDgKxMZFKcM8I0?usp=drive_link) and personal development [here](https://drive.google.com/drive/folders/15wu0eCxex0mcQ5B5HRjOVK13_VFYBsvK?usp=drive_link).